markfirmware/zig-bare-metal-microbit/README.md

 Turns on the center led

+The goal is to replace the [ble buttons broadcaster](https://github.com/markfirmware/microbit-samples/blob/master/source/examples/blebuttonsbroadcaster/main.cpp) with zig on bare metal.
+This broadcaster is processed by [ultibo-ble-observer](https://github.com/markfirmware/ultibo-ble-observer/releases).
+Although it has no encryption, no privacy and no authentication, it is still useful for controlling a model railroad in a home or club setting, or at a demo.

 * [microbit](https://tech.microbit.org/)
     * [runtime - not used in this bare-metal project](https://lancaster-university.github.io/microbit-docs/#)
         * [led matrix display driver](https://github.com/lancaster-university/microbit-dal/blob/master/source/drivers/MicroBitDisplay.cpp)